MichaelBHerman/MichaelBHerman/README.md

 - 🔭 I'm a graduate of devCodeCamp's FullStack Software Developer Program
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate with other Developers on like-minded projects
-- 🥅 2022 Goals: Move on to SDE1 @ Amazon
+- 🥅 2022 Goals: Make SDE1 @ Amazon
-- ⚡ Fun fact: I'm Thai/American
+- ⚡ Fun fact: I'm Thai/American.
+I have a Yorkie named Paddington

 ### Connect with me: